 How did Thomas the Tank Engine Get So Popular in Japan?

-In 2014 Thomas first began his service in Asia.
+In 2014 Thomas first began his service in Shizuoka, Japan.
 Thomas’ friend James joined him in 2015.
 The two of them became a featured topic in the Japanese media and beyond, becoming so popular that tickets completely sold out every day.
-After their very successful run, people have been waiting for another opportunity to ride Thomas and James.
-This year, only Thomas runs during a limited period over the summer and early autumn.
+After this very successful run, people have been waiting for another opportunity to ride Thomas and James.
+However, this year only Thomas is running for a limited period over the summer and early autumn.
 Let Thomas take you on an amazing trip!

-The Oigawa Railway is boasted as the best railway for viewing Shizuoka’s local fields of tea.
+The Oigawa Railway is known as the best railway for viewing Shizuoka’s local fields of tea.
 Spread before you along the wayside of the train are views of tea plantations and the stunning natural scenery.
-The steam locomotives run in Japan all year round, and the railway has become popular between railway enthusiasts.
-The locomotives travel about 65 km along the Oi River, which flows from Japan’s Southern Alps giving you a breathtaking view.
+The steam locomotives run in Japan all year round, and Oigawa Railway has become especially popular among railway enthusiasts.
+The locomotives travel about 65 km along the Oi River, which flows from Japan’s Southern Alps, giving you breathtaking views the entire trip.

 *Note that Thomas travels 37.2 km from Shin-Kanaya Station to Senzu Station.